arkovia/acts/constitution-act.md

 If a Gen has provided no heir, their position will be suspended until they become present and capable, if possible.

 If the unavailable Gen becomes present and capable, they will receive their position and a vote will be held on whether to recruit the Gen's rightful heir, following the Gen Recruitment Protocol.

-A Prime Gen position cannot be assigned or inherited and must follow the Prime Gen Election Protocol.

 ### Section 7: Amendments
 Changes to this Part are immune to amendments.
 The Genesis Council may decide to amend this part through a Genesis Council Initiative where at least 75% of the Gens must accept.